Claressa Shields: Shields vs. Perkins

 On February 2, 2025, Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
 She scored the fight's lone knockdown in the waning seconds of the tenth round and won the bout by unanimous decision with the judges scorecards reading 97-92, 99-90, and 100-89- all for Shields.
-Thanks to the victory, she became the only three-division undisputed champion, male or female, of the four-belt era.
+Thanks to the victory, she became the only three-division undisputed champion, male or female, of the four-belt era, as well as the first female undisputed heavyweight champion ever.

 Following her win over Perkins, Shields tested positive in competition for marijuana, but was eventually cleared of wrongdoing following receipt of evidence that a procedural error occurred.

 On March 3, 2025, Shields opted to vacate her WBO light heavyweight title as the organization doesn’t allow their champions to hold belts in two divisions simultaneously.

 Shields vs. Daniels

-Shields was scheduled to defend her undisputed heavyweight title against Lani Daniels on July 26, 2025 in Detroit, MI.
+Shields defended her undisputed heavyweight title against Lani Daniels on July 26, 2025, in Detroit, MI.
 She defeated her by unanimous decision, outlanding Daniels 167–41 according to CompuBox.
 Daniels didn’t land a single punch in the first, second, and sixth rounds.
 The judges scored the bout 100–90, 99–91, and 99–91 all in favor of Shields.

+Shields vs. Crews-Dezurn II

+Shields defended her undisputed heavyweight title in a rematch against Franchón Crews-Dezurn on February 22, 2026, at the Little Caesars Arena in Detroit, MI.
+She won the bout by unanimous decision, taking every round on all three judges' scorecards, each of which read 100–90 in her favor.
+According to CompuBox, Shields outlanded Crews-Dezurn 226–106 in total punches.

+Return to Middleweight

+Shields vs. Scott

+Shields was scheduled to challenge Kaye Scott for her unified WBA and WBC middleweight titles at State Farm Arena in Atlanta, Georgia, on August 15, 2026.
+She won the fight via technical knockout in the sixth round.